rbarbadillo/tocadiscos/README.md

 - **Classics**: Searches for "greatest albums" lists, excluding artists you already know

 ### 3. Generate Recommendations
-Claude analyzes:
+Mistral Medium 3.5 analyzes by default:
 - Your taste profile (artists, genres, listening patterns)
 - Search results from the web
 - Produces 5 personalized recommendations with explanations

+Set `LLM_PROVIDER=anthropic` to use the Anthropic path instead.

 ### 4. Observe & Notify
-- All steps are traced to Langfuse and Braintrust for debugging and analysis
+- All steps are traced to Langfuse for debugging and analysis
 - Results can be sent via email (Resend)

 ## License